playwright - screenwriter

 Include a little about you and your group, the plays(s) you're interested in, and what you want to do with them.

 Production royalties are based on ticket prices and size of house.

-For readings where no tickets are sold, and for certain fundraisers, royalties can be waived, in exchange for photos and a copy of the program.
+For readings where no tickets are sold, and for certain benefits, royalties can be waived.

-In all events you must get written permission from the Playwright before producing her work, lest the wrath of the Dramatists Guild fall upon your house.
+In all cases you must get written permission from the Playwright to produce her work, lest the wrath of the Dramatists Guild fall upon your house.